Skip to content

 The Current State of the Platform

 OnlyFans takes a 20% cut of everything you earn.
-That means for every $100 a subscriber pays, you keep $80.
-The platform handles payment processing, hosting, and provides a relatively simple interface.
-You focus on content and community.
+You keep 80%.
+The platform handles payment processing, hosting, and delivery — you focus on content and community.

 The 7 Main Ways to Make Money on OnlyFans